 - American, US, Ensign, National Ensign.
 Terms for the American flag.

 - Color Guard and Color Team can be used interchangeably.

 All Ceremonial Guardsmen have somewhere in their creed a line that states something to the affect of,

 “I represent all members past and present”.

 The only way to view this information is to think, “Who does my team represent?”
-If you are in the military, a first responder, a JROTC or other cadet, the answer is easy- the uniform you wear is the service or profession you represent.
+If you are in the military, a first responder, an ROTC/JROTC or other cadet, the answer is easy- the uniform you wear is the service or profession you represent.
 Other organizations might not have it stated so clearly.
 I’ll help you with that.

 The senior guidance for the flag comes from Title 4, United States Code, Section 7.
 All manuals mentioned refer to this section commonly called the “Flag Code”.